 People with the disorder often experience a feeling of guilt following excessive food consumption.

 You may suspect this disorder if you binge eat at least one time per week for more than three months.
-According to the National Institute of mental Health (NIMH), this is the most common form of eating disorder in the U.S. It cuts across all age groups and socioeconomic classes.
+According to the National Institute of Mental Health (NIMH), this is the most common form of eating disorder in the U.S. It cuts across all age groups and socioeconomic classes.

 Some signs of binge eating disorder are: